dotlang/language/doc/RFE.md

 this should be allowed but they cannot access `data` directly. you can define public identifiers however you like but external code cannot access their types that have private type directly.

-? - Use `:=` in bindings for lazy calculate some expression in a parallel lightweight thread.